 III.
-130 Liberty Street Deconstruction
+130 Liberty Street Deconstruction- \$19,925,000

 Partial Action Plan 7 funded the acquisition of the property at 130 Liberty Street in August 2004 as well as subsequent costs to insure, manage, monitor, abate and deconstruct the building at the site.
-The costs associated with the abatement and deconstruction is currently estimated to exceed the amounts allocated in Partial Action Plan 7.
+The costs associated with the abatement and deconstruction were estimated to exceed the amounts allocated in Partial Action Plan 7.
 In September 2008, the first amendment to this partial action plan allocated \$37.5 million to a new category entitled 130 Liberty Deconstruction Program In January 2010, a third amendment to this partial action plan allocated an additional \$15 million to this Program, increasing the total allocation to \$52.5 million.
-In November 2013 the eighth amendment to this partial action plan allocated an additional \$7.425 million, increasing the total allocation to \$59.925 million.
+In November 2013 the eighth amendment allocated an additional \$7.425 million, increasing the total allocation to \$59.925 million.

-LMDC will seek to recover costs for the 130 Liberty Program from a number of third parties.
-Recovery will be sought from the general contractor based on the terms and conditions of the Deconstruction Contract and related agreements, including available contract claims for indemnification and insurance.
-LMDC sought and obtained contributions from the prior insurers of the building in accordance with a Deconstruction Funding and Settlement Agreement, and from Deutsche Bank related to the cost of abatement of hazardous material that existed in the building before September 11, 2001.
-Any funds recovered would be used first to pay any additional 130 Liberty Program costs and any remaining funds may be reallocated to the URIR/OWTC Program above, subject to appropriate public comment and approval by HUD.
+Throughout the abatement and deconstruction process, LMDC sought and obtained contributions from the prior insurers of the building in accordance with a Deconstruction Funding and Settlement Agreement, and from and Deutsche Bank related to the cost of abatement of hazardous material that existed in the building before September 11, 2001.
+The funds recovered from the prior insurers and Deutsche Bank were used to pay 130 Liberty Program costs.